 4. The route

 The night before I like to check out the route again so it is fresh in my mind.
 Even though I did this course last year I still wanted a refresher.
-Boy this course has a lot of hills.
+Boy this course has some steep hills.
 However, the views were just STUNNING.
 Unfortunately I don’t run with my phone so no pictures, but it’s just beautiful.

-Ok so that’s a brief rundown of my pre race prep haha!
+Ok so that’s a brief rundown of my pre race prep!
 Now to talk about race day…

 I was super nervous of course.
 Mainly because I worry about beating my times or not being able to finish etc. But now that I have finished it I know I can do it, and I BEAT MY TIME!!
 I am super happy and proud of myself and I know now I can only get better.

-The waiting in the morning is the most horrible thing ever haha, and the weather today was on/off with rain so that was also great.
+The waiting in the morning is the most horrible thing ever, and the weather today was on/off with rain so that was also great.